cylc/cylc-admin/docs/proposal-multi-user-approach.md

 ### Security Check for Permission Level on Config Files

 We should set a recommended write permissions level for the user config file.
 It could pose a security risk to have users config files writable by others.
-Perhaps we could have a warning in the log if the file permissions are not strict enough.
+We have a warning in the log if the file permissions are not strict enough, and fall back to locked down permissions (owner only).

 ## Specific Use Case for Authorisation